 Bulk Data Service (BDS) is a non-standard extension to NFS that handles file transactions over high-speed networks at accelerated rates.
-To accelerate standard NFS performance, BDS exploits the data access speed of the XFS filesystem and data transfer rates of high-speed networks, such as the high performance parallel interface (HIPPI) or the Gigabyte System Network (GSN).
+To accelerate standard NFS performance, BDS exploits the data access speed of the XFS filesystem and data transfer rates of high-speed networks, such as the high performance parallel interface (HIPPI) and fiberchannel.
 BDSpro is the Silicon Graphics implementation of the XBDS protocol.